Jimmy Hazeldean

 James William Hazeldean was a Scottish professional footballer who played as an outside left in the Scottish League for Heart of Midlothian.

 Personal life

 Hazeldean served as a private in McCrae's Battalion and the Labour Corps during the First World War.
-He was shot in the thigh on the first day on the Somme and was later discharged from the army.
+He was twice wounded (including being shot in the thigh on the first day on the Somme) and was later discharged from the army.
 After the war, Hazeldean became a bottle blower.